pietheinstrengholt/rssmonster/README.md

 * Run `composer install` this will install all dependencies and might take a while
 * Run `php artisan key:generate` this will generate your individual application key, so that passwords are safe
 * Run `npm install` to install node dependencies, when using windows you might need to run `npm install --global --production windows-build-tools` first.
+* Update the `resources/assets/js/config.js` and set the right path
 * Run `npm run production` to compile all JS files
 * Run `php artisan migrate` this will add all needed database tables to your mysql database
 * Run `chmod -R 777 storage/`